openpbs/openpbs/ci/README.md

 ./ci --params 'tests='
 # If you wish to not run any PTL tests then use the above command.
 This will set tests as empty thus not invoking PTL.
+# By default the test option is set to '-t SmokeTest'

 ./ci --params 'os=centos:7'
 # This is an example of setting the container operating system.
 This will setup a single container running pbs server.